riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 page and resulted in fewer pageviews for the original page, this can be detected.

+# What has changed since March 2015?

+The [original post][great_decline_full]:

+> Although the data is available, it’s not currently in an easily computable
+> form, and I don’t currently have the time and energy to extract it.
+I’ll
+> update this once the data on all pageviews since September 2014 is available
+> on stats.grok.se or a similar platform.

 If we want to look at the mobile pageviews data for specific pages between September 23, 2014 (when pagecounts-all-sites started) and the end of June 2015 (after which the Wikimedia Pageview API was launched), the